-Alec Urban returns for a fourth season helping coach the Corona del Sol varsity after graduating from CdS in 2017.
+Alec Urban returns for a sixth season as coach in the Corona del Sol boys basketball program after graduating from CdS in 2017.
 Coach Urban played for the Aztecs on both the freshman and JV teams while in school before becoming the varsity team manager in charge of analytics in his final two years, including Corona’s state runner-up team in 2016-17.
-He currently attends Arizona State University’s Barrett Honors College majoring in statistics.
-His ties to Corona run deep; Urban’s mother Kris is a long-time English teacher and newspaper/yearbook adviser at the school and his brother Aric has played for the freshman, JV, and varsity teams.
+He graduated from Arizona State University in May 2021 with a B.S. in Mathematics/Statistics.
+His ties to Corona run deep; Urban’s mother Kris teaches English and was the long-time newspaper/yearbook adviser at the school while brother Aric, a former member of the varsity squad, has also joined the coaching staff.

 Check out our Coaches...